rampion/pear/doc/ANNOUNCE.md

 [^2]: This also turns out to have some nice advantages when it comes to looking up elements by offset.

-This still is quite right - we're not tracking the number of elements in the melded tree, we're tracking the size of the largest tree.
+This still isn't quite right - we're not tracking the number of elements in the melded tree, we're tracking the size of the largest tree.
 But we can fix that with an indexed variant of `Maybe` - we use a `O` bit if there's no tree at this level and a
 `I` bit if there is.